Environmental statement

 Packaging

-Only essential packaging is used in order to protect artwork during shipping.
+Only essential packaging is used to protect artwork during shipping.
 Paper and board envelopes can be re-used where possible and are fully recyclable.
 You will find an inner sleeve and/or card protecting your print from friction, bending and moisture.
 This might be repurposed paper, newsprint, glassine, polybags or pieces of cardboard.
 Larger artwork is packed in repurposed boxes and card.
-I do not buy new packaging for inner sleeves or boxes.
+I do not buy new materials for inner sleeves or boxes.

 Ink & studio consumables